 U.S. Citizens Bringing Weapons Back into the U.S.

-If you want to avoid any chance of problems when re-entering the U.S. you should stop at the U.S. Customs office on your way out of the country.
+If you want to avoid any chance of problems when re-entering the U.S., you should stop at the U.S. Customs office on your way out of the country.
 Here you can ask for a Certificate of Registration For Personal Effects Taken Abroad, which will record a description of the firearm including the serial number.
-You need to keep this and have it available on your return to the U.S. if there is any question about what weapons you left with.
+You need to keep this and have it available on your return to the U.S. in case there is any question about what weapons you left with.